Ilam, Staffordshire: Dovedale House

 The former vicarage, Dovedale House, is now run as a residential Youth centre.
 Owned by the Church of England, it is under the management of the Diocese of Lichfield.
 It is a large old house near the entrance of Ilam Hall.
 It was opened as a residential centre in 1967.

-School

-The village primary school serves quite a wide area because schools as far afield as Alstonfield have closed.
-(Children travel to secondary schools at Ashbourne, Warslow or Leek.)

-Village Cross
+Village cross

 A conspicuous landmark is the Grade II* listed Mary Watts-Russell Memorial Cross; Mary was the wife of Jesse Watts-Russell.
 Standing as a roundabout at the road junction where a lane branches off towards Blore, this is an ornate gothic-style obelisk of local limestone in the style of an Eleanor Cross.
 Standing on a three-step plinth, it has two tiers of statues surmounted by a spire with a cross at the top.
 In style, it bears some resemblance to the decorated facade of Lichfield Cathedral.

 A restoration was completed in 2011.

 Manifold Valley Agricultural Show

 The Manifold Valley Agricultural Show has for a number of years been held within the parish.
 This show has usually been held on the second Saturday of August.
 The wide range of categories and activities provides a valuable social focus for this largely agricultural area.
 The venue is farmland owned by and above Casterne Hall just under a mile north of the village, on the plateau about halfway towards Stanshope.
 The road continues towards Wetton and Alstonefield.